nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 #### Troubleshooting Connection Problems

-* Review any messages that the connect commnand gave you.
+* Review any messages that the connect command gave you.
 Did they look like the examples of a successful connection?

-* Double check you used the right network when you used the connect commnand.
+* Double check you used the right network when you used the connect command.

 * If everything checked out until you got to `ping`, there's a good chance the problem is with your router or connection to the internet.